jjfumero/level-zero-tests/CONTRIBUTING.md

 Changes should be verified before being merged into master.
-The minimum level of verification is currently for your changes to successfully build on Ubuntu 18.04 and Windows.
-You should also verify that your changes do not introduce any unexpected regressions in test passes.
+The minimum level of verification is currently for your changes to successfully build on Ubuntu 18.04 and Windows and execute on Ubuntu 18.04 with no unintended regressions.

 There are two ways to verify your changes: automated GitLab pipelines, and manually using the provided Dockerfiles.
+For all the manual examples, your current working directory should be the root of this repository checkout.

-### Automated GitLab Pipelines
+### Automated GitLab Build and Run Pipelines

 The automated GitLab pipelines will automatically build changes for which you open a merge request on all of the target platforms.
 Even if you aren't ready to merge your changes yet, you can create a WIP merge request by prepending `WIP: ` to the title, which will prevent it from being accidentally merged.

 You can also manually trigger a GitLab pipeline to run on your branch from the [CI/CD][ci_cd_page] page by clicking the **Run Pipeline** button.

 After building your changes, all the tests will be executed against fulsim-gen9 on Ubuntu 18.04.
-The final pipeline job (run-summarize) will dump all of the gtest output to the log, and you should review it to ensure the test(s) that were changed are executing as expected (you may have to open the raw log in order to view all the output).
-Automatic regression checking will be enabled at a future point.
+With merge requests to master, a result report will be displayed as a panel on the merge request page.
+The report shows newly failing (comparerd to the target branch, i.e. `master`) cases highlighted at the top, cases that continue to fail following, and newly passing cases listed at the very bottom.
+You should review this report and make sure your changes are not introducing any unintended regressions.

+![Test reports in merge requests][img:mr_test_report]

+[img:mr_test_report]: doc/mr_test_report.png

-### Manual Verification
+### Manual Builds with Docker

 You can build your changes locally using the provided Dockerfiles and CI build scripts.
 You will need these prerequisites: